ccmrwithmsthrash

 Common Questions About High School Profiles

-No. Your school counselor creates and submits the high school profile.
-It's part of the official documentation your school sends during the Application Process.
-You don't write it, edit it, or send it yourself.
+No. My school counselor creates and sends my school profile.
+It's part of the official materials my school sends with my application.
+I don't write it, edit it, or send it.

 Yes.
-Most schools make their profile available to students and families.
-Ask your counselor for a copy.
-Understanding what your profile includes helps you see how colleges will view your academic record.
+Most schools let students and families see the profile.
+I can ask my counselor for a copy.
+Understanding what's in it helps me see how colleges will understand my academic record.

-The profile gives context to your transcript.
-Admissions officers use it to understand what courses were available, how your school grades, and how you compare to your peers.
-It helps them evaluate your preparation for College work fairly.
+My profile gives context to my transcript.
+Admissions officers use it to understand what courses were available, how my school grades, and how I compare to my classmates.
+It helps them evaluate whether I'm ready for college.

 Yes.
-Your counselor submits the profile along with your transcript to every college you apply to.
-It's a standard part of the application materials that schools send on behalf of students.
+My counselor sends my school profile to every college I apply to along with my transcript.
+It's a standard part of the application materials schools submit.

-When you choose rigorous courses, participate in Extracurricular activities, and take advantage of opportunities at your school, admissions officers see those choices within the context your profile provides.
+When I choose hard courses and participate in activities, admissions officers see those choices with the context my profile provides.

-Building a strong college candidacy starts in freshman year.
-Each grade level brings new opportunities to strengthen your academic record, explore interests, and reflect your best self to colleges.
+I can start building a strong college candidacy freshman year.
+Each grade brings new chances to strengthen my academic record, explore interests, and show colleges who I am.

-Ms. Thrash provides grade-specific guidance to help you understand what matters most at each stage of high school.
-Start early, stay focused, and make intentional choices that reflect who you are.
+Ms. Thrash provides grade-by-grade guidance to help me understand what matters most at each stage.
+I can start early, stay focused, and make intentional choices that show who I am.

-Ms. Thrash provides clear, structured guidance for students and families navigating postsecondary planning.
-From course selection to career exploration, you'll understand how each decision supports your goals.
+Ms. Thrash gives me clear, structured guidance for planning my future after high school.
+From picking courses to exploring careers, I'll understand how each decision supports my goals.

 Explore Planning Services